andyjliu/andyjliu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by [Mona Diab](https://www.lti.cs.cmu.edu/people/faculty/diab-mona.html) and [Daniel Fried](https://dpfried.github.io/).
-Before joining LTI, I graduated with a B.S. in Math and Computer Science from Harvey Mudd College, where I worked with [Calden Wloka](https://www.caldenwloka.com/) and [Heather Zinn Brooks](https://sites.google.com/g.hmc.edu/hzinnbrooks).
+I am a third-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by [Mona Diab](https://www.lti.cs.cmu.edu/people/faculty/diab-mona.html) and [Daniel Fried](https://dpfried.github.io/).
+I am also currently interning at Meta FAIR, working with [Ruta Desai](https://rutadesai.github.io).
+My research is supported by the [NSF Graduate Fellowship](https://www.nsf.gov/funding/opportunities/grfp-nsf-graduate-research-fellowship-program).

-I’m broadly interested in evaluations, social intelligence, and value pluralism, especially as they relate to language models.
+I’m broadly interested in evaluations, human-AI interaction, and value pluralism, especially as they relate to language models.
 Some specific subquestions I’m currently interested in include:

 * How can we evaluate and improve language models in more interactive settings?
 * How can we better control language agents' behavior according to the preferences of diverse principals?